priscillaon/Polly-project-azubi/README.md

 - **Amazon CloudFront**
   - Distributes the static site globally.
-  - Provides fast, secure HTTPS access to the frontend.
+  - The frontend can be accessed quickly and securely using HTTPS.

 - **AWS Lambda**
-  - Runs Python code to call Amazon Polly.
+  - Calls Amazon Polly using Python code.
-  - Encodes audio, saves to S3, and returns Base64 audio to the frontend.
+  - Audio is encoded, saved to S3, and then returned to the frontend in Base64 format.

 - **Amazon Polly**
   - Supports multiple voices, pitch, and rate.
-  - Converts user input text into speech.
+  - Transcodes text entered by the user into speech.

 - **Amazon API Gateway**
   - Exposes a `/tts` POST endpoint.